Quantum Field Effects in Stationary Electron Spin Resonance Spectroscopy: Quantum Field Description of Spectroscopic Transitions by Strong Electron-Photon and Electron-Phonon Coupling

-Recently in the work \cite{Yearchuck_Yerchak_Dovlatova} the system of QED difference-differencial equations for dynamics of spectroscopic transitions for both radio- and optical spectroscopy for the model, representing itself the 1D-chain of N two-level equivalent elements interacting with quantized EM-field (that is N qubits), coupled by exchange interaction (or its optical analogue for the optical transitions) have recently been derived.
-Naturally the equations are true for any 3D system of paramagnetic centers (PC) or optical centers by the absence of exchange interaction.
-In given case the model presented differs from Tavis-Cummings model \cite{Tavis} by inclusion into consideration of quantized phonon system, describing the relaxation processes from quantum fied theory position.
-Seven equations for the seven operator variables, describing joint system \{field + matter\} can be presented in matrix form by three matrix equations.
-They are the following
+For the convenience of the wide readership, we present very briefly the results of the theory of spectroscopic transitions being to be applicable without any restriction on the values of electron-photon and electron-phonon coupling.
+In fact, the only the expression for the Hamiltonian used and the equations themselves for the dynamics of spectroscopic transitions which are applicable also by strong electron-photon and electron-phonon coupling will be represented.
+In the work \cite{Yearchuck_Yerchak_Dovlatova} the system of difference-differencial equations for dynamics of spectroscopic transitions for both radio- and optical spectroscopy for the model, representing itself the 1D-chain of N two-level equivalent elements coupled by exchange interaction (or its optical analogue for the optical transitions) between themselves and interacting with quantized EM-field and quantized phonon field has been derived.
+Naturally, the equations are true for any 3D system [that is, both for crystalline or non-crysralline 3D systems] of paramagnetic centers or optical centers by the absence of the exchange interaction.
+In the given case, the model presented differs from Tavis-Cummings model \cite{Tavis} by the inclusion into consideration of the quantized phonon system, describing the relaxation processes from the quantum field theory position.
+Seven equations for seven operator variables, describing a joint system \{field + matter\} were represented in the matrix form by three matrix equations.
+At the same time, the Hamiltonian, given in \cite{Yearchuck_Yerchak_Dovlatova} describes in fact the only part of interaction with the phonon field, which corresponds to $z$-component of the vector of the state.
+It is correct for the cases of relatively weak or moderate electron-phonon interactions.